tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

-To accommodate the new coffee values, one can turn to *depth*.
-A third axis is now added to the scatterplot.
+To visually accommodate the new coffee values, one can simulate *depth*.
+You add a third ("Coffee") axis to the scatterplot.

 <figure>
   <img src="{{ site.url }}/img/pitl05/dimension-3-dimensional-depth.svg" />
 </figure>

-Some interesting patterns have appeared, but gauging the positions of the dots is tricky.
-Moreover, should the data grow more *multivariate*, you face the problem of having to visualise a fourth spatial dimension.
-But, there are visual notions that you can introduce.
+Some interesting diagonal patterns have appeared, but gauging the positions of the dots is tricky.
+Moreover, should the data grow more *multivariate* -- i.e. another variable is introduced -- you face the problem of having to visualise a fourth spatial dimension.
+But, there are other visual notions to leverage.
 Consider, *facets*.
-We can 'unfold' the three-dimensional scatterplot, each facet as though we are viewing as a (six-sided) cube.
+Imagine the three-dimensional scatterplot as a cube (six-sided) with transparent walls.
+If you held it in your hand, it could be rotated to reveal a distinct graph on each side.
+Now, suppose that you 'unfolded' this cube and it laid flat, then separated each facet and arranged them on a grid.
 The result is a *scatterplot matrix* -- or, acronymically, a SPLOM.

 <figure>
   <img src="{{ site.url }}/img/pitl05/dimension-3-dimensional-facets.svg" class="fullwidth" />